hardik-mehta829/natours/README.md

 #Natours Application
-<br> Build under the guidance of Jonas Schmedtmann using modern technologies :nodejs,express,mongodb and mongoose.
+<br> Build  using modern technologies :nodejs,express,mongodb and mongoose.A tour booking website for travellers with payment functionality using stripe.